15 Romantic Words for “Beautiful” in Spanish

 A bombón is a type of small chocolate or candy – the exact type depends on your dialect.
 But it can also mean “an attractive person” – a “beauty” or “stunner”.
 So call your lover a bombón if you want them to know that you find them sweet.

-No prizes for guessing what sexy means – it's a recent import from English.
-Like many such anglicismos, the spelling isn't consistent.
-Sometimes it's written in the original English way (“sexy”), but sometimes it's written as sexi to better match Spanish spelling rules.
+No prizes for guessing what sexy means – it’s a recent import from English.
+Like many other anglicismos, the Spanish spelling of the word isn’t consistent.
+Sometimes it’s written in the original English way (“sexy”), but sometimes it’s written as sexi to better match Spanish spelling rules.

 Finally, an amusing slang term from Spain.
 If someone tells you that you’re como un queso (“like a cheese”), how should you react?
 Are they saying you need to take a shower?